buildpacks-community/kpack/docs/tutorial.md

     ```

    - Make sure to replace `<DOCKER-IMAGE>` with the registry you configured in step #2.
 Something like: your-name/app or gcr.io/your-project/app
-   - Make sure to replace `<YOUR-GITHUB-URL>` with the publicly accessible github url to your fork from step #3
+   - Make sure to replace `<YOUR-BULIDPACK-SAMPLE-APP-FORK>` with the publicly accessible github url to your fork from step #3
     > Note: To use a private git repo follow the instructions in [secrets](secrets.md)

    Apply that image to the cluster